 Just past Saturday prior to election, an older person of color in a nice car, lost, no cell coverage, exhausted, felt safe in this parking lot to wait for daybreak for help to arrive.

 Sokolowski, I think your question is one that we struggle with all the time, right?
 We've made other decisions that affected a very small portion of the community.
-I think in this instance, we create the problem.
+I think in this instance, we created the problem.
 We’ll make this effort to try to fix this problem.
 To ask about the money.
 We do have money in the budget, Buildings and Maintenance, we haven't used, and we can take it from there.
 But I think at that point, if that doesn't satisfy the neighbor, then I think that we need to draw a line in the sand and say we can't do anything, because the light is an safety factor.

 Sokoloski, pertaining to lighting across the road, we have not gotten to that yet.